iyyel/iyyel/README.md

 A software engineer interested in functional and concurrent programming, as well as software architecture.

-For more information about me, please visit my [website](https://iyyel.io).
+For more information about me, visit my [website](https://iyyel.io).